RadarVisuals/RADAR/full_codebase_dump.md

         setHasPendingChanges(true);
     }, [setHasPendingChanges]);

-    // --- START OF FIX ---
-    // This function provides an imperative way to update the live configuration
-    // of the active deck without triggering a crossfade or other loading logic. const setLiveConfig = useCallback(
+    const setLiveConfig = useCallback(
         (newSceneData) => {
           const activeDeck = renderedValueRef.current < 0.5 ?
 'A' : 'B';
           const stateSetter = activeDeck === 'A' ? setSideA : setSideB;

-          // By setting the entire config object with a new timestamp, we ensure
-          // the useEffect in useCanvasOrchestrator will fire to apply the new config. stateSetter({ config: newSceneData });
+          stateSetter({ config: newSceneData });

+          // --- THIS IS THE FIX ---
+          // Immediately update the activeSceneName when a new scene is created and set live.
+          // This ensures the rest of the app state (especially the inactive deck) stays in sync. if (newSceneData?.name && activeSceneName !== newSceneData.name) {
+            setActiveSceneName(newSceneData.name);
+          }
+          // --- END FIX ---
         },
-        [] // This function has no external dependencies );
-    // --- END OF FIX ---
+        [activeSceneName, setActiveSceneName]
+    );

     const reloadSceneOntoInactiveDeck = useCallback((sceneName) => {
         if (!fullSceneList || fullSceneList.length === 0) {